sloth-ci/sloth-ci/docs/cli.rst

 Create Sloth CI apps with paricular configurations.
 The configurations are specified as a paths to YAML files.
 Refer to the :ref:`app config <app-config>` description.

-The new app's listen point is returned if the creation was successful.
+After the new app is created, it is bound with the config file so you can :ref:`reload <cli-reload>` it later.

 ``remove``
 ==========